Zogu I Boulevard

-The Zogu I Boulevard or Boulevard Zog I (Boulevardi Zogu i parë) (formerly Stalin Boulevard) is a major boulevard in Tirana, Albania, named after Zog I of Albania, who ruled the country between 1925 and 1939.
+The Zogu I Boulevard or Boulevard Zog I (Boulevardi Zogu i parë) (formerly Stalin Boulevard) was the first and the only boulevard at that time and is a major boulevard in Tirana, Albania, named after Zog I of Albania, the King of Albania who ruled the country between 1925 and 1939.

 It runs in a northerly direction from the central Skanderbeg Square towards the recently completed New Boulevard of Tirana.
 South of the square the avenue becomes Dëshmorët e Kombit Boulevard, running south.
 During the communist period, the Boulevard was named 'Stalin Boulevard' and the name was changed after the restoration of democracy in Albania.
+For the first time the boulevard was named Boulevard Zogu I, and then it was called "Viale del Impero" (Avenue of the Empire), then it was called "Boulevard Mussolini" and then it was divided into two parts, which were called "Boulevard Martyrs of the Nation" and "Stalin Boulevard".